data-dot-all/dataall/documentation/userguide/docs/datasets.md

 If you already have data stored on Amazon S3 buckets in your data.all environment, data.all got you covered with the import feature.
 In addition to the fields of a newly created dataset you have to specify the S3 bucket and optionally a Glue database and a KMS key Alias.
 If the Glue database is left empty, data.all will create a Glue database pointing at the S3 Bucket.
 As for the KMS key Alias, data.all assumes that if nothing is specified the S3 Bucket is encrypted with SSE-S3 encryption.
+Data.all performs a validation check to ensure the KMS Key Alias provided (if any) is the one that encrypts the S3 Bucket specified.

 !!! danger "Imported KMS key and S3 Bucket policies requirements"
     Data.all pivot role will handle data sharing on the imported Bucket and KMS key (if imported).
 Make sure that